alexjercan/alexjercan.github.io/_setup/editor.md

 from the official
 [documentation](https://github.com/tmux/tmux#installation).
 Most probably you will find tmux available in your package manager (e.g `sudo apt install tmux`).
+Or just use the install script, since it will install tmux by itself.

 This is enough to get started using tmux with my config.